base-angewandte/baseauth/docs/source/configuration.md

 - `django` - the internal user model authentication backend of Django
 - `ldap` - a generic LDAP-based authentication
+- `cas` - redirect all auth to an upstream CAS server

-If you combine different backends, they will be checked in order of listing.
+While `cas` will overrule other authentication backends, generally you can combine different backends, so they will be checked in order of listing.
 So if you for example use:

 ```